INSPIRE: Intensity and spatial information-based deformable image registration: Intensity and Spatial Information-Based Deformable Image Registration

+Using subsets $P_A \subset X_{\fseta}$ and $P_B \subset X_{\fsetb}$ created by random sampling in \eqref{eq:objective} enables using optimization methods that rely on stochastic sampling, such as stochastic gradient descent.
+This is a strategy to speed up parametric (B-spline) models that do not require dense sampling.

-The squared norm in the $\ic$ (\ref{eq:ice}) is chosen for the proposed method, because it (i) leads to easy optimisation, and (ii) is effective when combined with the Euclidean point-to-point distance, which has a gradient with constant magnitude w.r.t. each of the points, hence for small inverse inconsistencies the distance term will dominate the derivative, and for larger inverse inconsistencies the $\ic$ will gradually come to dominate the derivative.
+The objective function \eqref{eq:objective} suitably combines the squared norm used in \eqref{eq:ice} with the (non-squared) Euclidean point-to-point distance inbuilt in \eqref{eq:damdr}: for small inverse inconsistencies the distance term dominates while for larger inverse inconsistencies the $\ic$ term gradually overtakes.